LookBfrYouX/Wasteless/frontend/naming.md

 #### Component Sections

 For big chunks of the app.
-Currently there are two:
+Currently there are:

 - `business`: business-related views
 - `marketplace`: marketplace-related views
+- `user`: user-related views

 Use kebab-case for component names.